Tajinder2449/Tajinder2449.github.io/ANY.md

 > * Firstly, **Dr. Randhir Sir** took our session about making account and creating repository on Github.
 > * Then, **Dr. Pyare Lal Garg sir**, delivered the speech to the students.
 He motivated us and inspired us to be consistance in every situation.
 > * Our session about setting and achieving future goals by **Dr. Sony goyal**.
 Also, he toldus how to utilise 4 years of our Degree.
-> * Then, one of our senior **Mr. Pancham Rai Singh Gill** told us about non-verbal communication.He also showed us the work done by the automobile club of our college.
+> * Then, one of our senior **Mr. Pancham Jai Singh Gill** told us about non-verbal communication.He also showed us the work done by the automobile club of our college.
 > * Lastly, there was a doubt code session conducted by **CodeGNE** group leaders to take our doubts.

 ### Day 5 - 16th July